markuz-brasil/node-docker-box/readme.md

 ## vagrant cheatsheet:

-#### All vagrant commands need to be run in the box's shared folder.
+#### All vagrant commands need to be run within the box's shared folder.

 ```bash
 # Turn the box on